-Our courses stress theory, research, and practice.
-Our goal is for our students to develop strong critical thinking skills and the ability to effectively relay their ideas to others.
+Our courses stress theory, research and practice.
+Our goal is for students to develop strong critical thinking skills and the ability to effectively relay their ideas to others.
 Our majors leave our program with the knowledge and skills necessary to excel in their chosen career.
-To that end, students learn about verbal and nonverbal communication, build their leadership skills, practice developing persuasive messages, and apply this knowledge and practice to specialized contexts such as health, law, and organizations.
+To that end, students learn about verbal and nonverbal communication, build their leadership skills, practice developing persuasive messages, and apply this knowledge and practice to specialized contexts such as health, law and organizations.

-Students work in a variety of career areas including, human resources, government, nonprofits, business, and social services (to name just a few).
-Recent employers, include: the Juvenile Diabetes Research Foundation, Encore Live Event Planning, FOX News, the Nashville ZOO, the Mobile Chamber of Commerce, and Global Golf Management.
+Students work in a variety of career areas, including human resources, government, nonprofits, business and social services.
+Recent employers, include the Juvenile Diabetes Research Foundation, Encore Live Event Planning, FOX News, Nashville ZOO, Mobile Chamber of Commerce and Global Golf Management.

 In conjunction with the AU Career Center, we have developed a Career Pathway that presents key elements of the program as you move through the major.